 File Change Monitor

-If monitoring a Windows machine, you'll need Windows credentials with read access to the network share and file.
+For Windows systems, you'll need Windows credentials with read access to the network share and file.

 The statistic is the number of hours since the file modification.